jcdenton23/rslang/README.md

 - **eslint** - for linting code.
 - **stylelint** - for linting styles.
 - **prettier** - for code formatting.
+- **GitHub Actions** - for continuous integration and workflow automation.
 - **husky** - for running scripts before commits.
 - **lint-staged** - for running linters on pre-committed files.